Skip to main content

 }

-This method is required to identify unique users and companies (groups of users) and set their properties.
+Identify unique users and companies (groups of users) alongside their properties.
 Once identified, all subsequent tracked events and screens will be attributed to that user.

 Recommended Usage: